Missing Pittsburgh-area woman found dead

-A 32-year-old Pittsburgh-area woman whom Franklin state police last week were advised to be on the lookout for was found dead this morning in Crawford County.
+A 32-year-old Pittsburgh-area woman whom Franklin state police last week were advised to be on the lookout for was found dead on Friday morning in Crawford County.

 According to Meadville state police, the body of Emily Stalter, of Castle Shannon, was found in a wooded area south of Cole Road in West Mead Township shortly before 8 a.m., and the death is being investigated as a suicide.